AidanNeeson/renewable-ml-thesis/thesis.md

 job at filling its role as being a simple design tool that gives companies, and potentially citizens, the ability to make informed decisions about the potential for solar installations.
 Yet, there exists still a multi-step process that a user must complete to gain access to accurate estimates.

+Another contribution from the NREL, PVWatts, establishes progress towards solving the problem posed by all of the previously mentioned tools: the necessity to follow a multi-step process and supply a vast amount of input parameters.
+The NREL PVWatts calculator is a web application that estimates electricity production of a grid-connected PV system based on a small number of trivial inputs. [osti_1158421] These inputs include values like array location, in the form of longitude and latitude, array size, array orientation, and some other optional parameters.
+Once filled out, the results of the calculation can be viewed, which portray the total estimated amount of solar irradiance and energy output both annually and monthly. [osti_1158421] It is important to note that the results are made so easily available due to the use of many assumptions about the system being examined. [osti_1158421]
+PVWatts is very simple, and with this comes some drawback relating to accuracy.
+It is documented in the version manual that errors can be high as ${\pm}
+$10% for annual energy totals and ${\pm}$30% for monthly values, potentially even reaching ${\pm}$20% and ${\pm}$40% respectively when regarding some edge cases. [osti_1158421] Errors being so high has the potential to be negative, but given the purpose of PVWatts, these values are quite reasonable.
+The goal of PVWatts is to give quick estimates of energy production from PV systems. [osti_1158421] This is something that the application does accomplish accurately enough in a majority of situations.
+There are still issues to be had regarding PVWatts, however.
+The information provided is very lightweight.
+In the end, all that a user receives is two estimates, even when there is a potential for substantially more information to be given.

+## Identified Gaps

+After examining some of the most prominent tools in the field, it becomes very clear that there are some gaps pertaining to the kinds of tools that are out there, and what each of the various tools offer to users.
+Much of the renewable simulation and estimation terrain is dominated by software similar to the NREL's SAM and PVsyst.
+That is, very complex and accurate analytical tools that offer up rigorous assessments of renewable systems, of which the vast majority are wholly inaccessible to those who are not dedicated researchers and project engineers.
+This is where tools like OpenSolar can be of some assistance, offering up a streamlined experience that walks users through designing and modeling a PV system, all the while abstracting all of the simulations being ran by SAM behind the scenes.
+Even still, OpenSolar, and applications alike, are tailored towards businesses trying to sell solar or individuals who are already serious about pursuing a solar installation.
+All of these tools make a similar assumption: the user knows enough about solar to establish informed decisions regarding installations.
+This is not always the case, which is where PVWatts can be of immense value.
+The ability to select a location and assess the area's viability for solar is not only a useful action for the demographic the aforementioned tools target, but it also helps to educate those who are unfamiliar with the field on the potential that PV systems posses.
+There are still missing pieces, though.
+PVWatts has the potential to supply information akin to what tools like PVsyst or SAM do, through the use of more assumptions the application is already built on.
+Furthermore, other renewables energy sources see less attention.
+It is no coincidence that PV system software was a main focus, as it sees the most attention in the field, while other technologies, like wind, do not posses tools similar to PVWatts that provide on demand information about the relative viability of a wind farm.

+With all of this information, a gap in the renewable energy installation field is very prevalent.
+A tool that can provide quick access to an abundance of metrics about renewable energy arrays is desperately needed.
+Too much of the industry is dominated by software that is too similar to one another, and not enough attention is put into software that can educate the public and onboard more people into the world of renewable energy.
+A tool that is as easy to use and as accurate as PVWatts that distributes an abundance of information similar to tools like SAM or PVsyst would be a substantial leap towards breaking down all of the barriers that prevent installation of renewable energy tehcnologies, leading to even more progress mitigating climate change impacts globally.

 # Method of approach